MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --name $AUTOUPGRADEPROFILE
 ```

-## Delete autoupgrade profile
+## Delete auto-upgrade profile

-Use the following command to delete an existing autoupgrade profile.
+Use the following command to delete an existing auto-upgrade profile.
 You are asked to confirm the deletion.
 If you wish to immediately delete the profile, include `--yes`.

 ```azurecli-interactive
 az fleet autoupgradeprofile delete \